Cross-posted at Scientopia.

 This translates into real tragedy.
 Black people are significantly more likely to die from drowning than white people (number of drownings out of 100,000):

 Why are black people less likely to learn to swim than whites?
 Dr. Caroline Heldman, at FemmePolitical, argues that learning to swim is a class privilege.
 To learn to swim, it is helpful to have access to a swimming pool.
 Because a disproportionate number of blacks are working class or poor means that they don’t have backyard swimming pools; while residential segregation and economic disinvestment in poor and minority neighborhoods means that many black children don’t have access to community swimming pools.
 Or, if they do, they sometimes face racism when they try to access them.

 Even if all of these things are in place, however, learning to swim is facilitated by lessons.
 If parents don’t know how to swim, they can’t teach their kids.
 And if they don’t have the money to pay someone else, their kids may not learn.

 I wonder, too, if the disparity between black women and men is due, in part, to the stigma of “black hair.”
 Because we have racist standards of beauty, some women invest significant amounts of time and money on their hair in an effort to make it straight or wavy and long.
 Getting their hair wet often means undoing this effort.
 Then again, there is a gap between white men and white women too, so perhaps there is a more complicated gender story here.

 These are my initial guesses at explaining the disparities.
-Your thoughts?Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+Your thoughts?Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.